ronaldbosma/memoryfeed/docs/build-and-release/exclude-project-from-code-coverage-in-sonarqube.md

 </ItemGroup>
 ```

 Note that excluding projects in a runsettings file doesn't work.
-The project are excluded when measuring code coverage.
-However SonarQube will then report 0% code coverage.
+The projects are excluded when measuring code coverage.
+However SonarQube will then report 0% code coverage on the projects instead of excluding them.